-Indiana beats Michigan, goes to 9-0 for first time
+Indiana beats Michigan State, goes to 9-0 for first time

 EAST LANSING, Mich.
 (AP) — Kurtis Rourke threw for 263 yards and four touchdowns, including two to Elijah Sarratt, and Amare Ferrell had two interceptions Saturday to lead No. 13 Indiana to a 47-10 victory over Michigan State and its first 9-0 start in school history.